ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-jupyter.md

 # Using ipyparallel in a Jupyter notebook

-We have some [directions](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/ood/jupyter-parallelization/) on parallelization within a notebook.
+We have some [documentation](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/ood/jupyter-parallelization/) on parallelization within a notebook.

 This uses the `ipyparallel` package that we explored from within a simple Python command line session.

-Once we've done the one-time setup, we can go to the 'IPython Clusters' tab and choose the number of workers.
+Once we've done the one-time setup described in the documentation, we can go to the 'IPython Clusters' tab and choose the number of workers.
 These workers will start on the single node our notebook is running on.

 So the number of workers would generally match the number of cores you requested (e.g., on `savio2_htc`) or (ideally) the number of cores on the machine (for partitions allocated on a per node basis).

-**Caution**: use of the standalone OOD node (for debugging/exploration) is limited to 1 core and 2 GB memory, so that is not appropriate for parallelization, or even for working with moderately sized datasets.
+.red[WARNING:]: use of the standalone OOD node (for debugging/exploration) is limited to 1 core and 2 GB memory, so that is not appropriate for parallelization, or even for working with moderately sized datasets.
 I've noticed that reading in a large file may cause the kernel to die without any warnings/error messages.
 For example this occurs for a 260 MB CSV file, even though in principle the notebook can use up to 2 GB memory...

 ---

 # Within the notebook

-We need to connect to the running cluster. 'c' gives us a "handle" object.
+We need to connect to the running cluster.
+As before with the ipyparallel examples, 'c' gives us a 'handle' object.

 ```
 import ipyparallel as ipp